zaidmcs/ai-pr-reviewer/README.md

 ---

-- ✨ One action for multiple stacks: React + Laravel
+- ✨ One action for multiple stacks: React + Laravel + Swift
 - 🧑‍💻 Beginner‑friendly: copy–paste two small workflow files
 - 🆓 Free to run: uses Groq’s free API; no GitHub App required
 - 🔒 Private by default: only PR diffs are sent to the AI API